 Do you know when NOT to talk?

-While almost all of our communication is nonverbal, sometimes you must use words.
+While most communication is nonverbal, sometimes you must use words.
 Right?
 Unless you plan to play charades and take turns acting out in pantomime, you must talk.

 Therein lies the rub: Words can slice and dice like a chef on steroids.

-Do you remember a nasty name someone hurled at you on the school playground?
-I’m sure you’d rather forget!
+Do you remember way back when you were little, and a kid hurled a nasty name at you on the school playground?
+It hurt didn’t it?

-A new student in eighth grade and shy, I got the moniker “spacey,” no thanks to the mean girls who increased their power via put downs.
-They trashed-talked me on the “predictions page” of the yearbook too, though I doubt the adult adviser picked up on it.
+A new student in eighth grade and shy, I got the moniker “spacey” from a few “mean girls.”
+You remember them.
+They increased their power by putting down others.
+They trashed-talked me on the “predictions page” of the school yearbook too, though I doubt the adult adviser picked up on it.
 The occupation they chose for me?
 Astronaut.
-When I read it, I felt like worming into a dime-sized hole.
-What hateful talk!
+Not funny.

 1. Desire to Guard Your Lips

-To make a meaningful change, you first want to want to change.
+To make a meaningful change in your talk, you first want to want to change.
 It makes sense, doesn’t it?
 But it’s simple to say and hard to do!

-A smoker needs to want t quit lighting up.
-A greedy person must now prefer becoming a giver.
+A greedy person must now prefers becoming a giver.
 A liar becomes a truth-teller.
-A gossip desires to build up, not tear down, with her words.
+A gossip now desires to build up with her words, not tear down.